gandazgul/k8s-infrastructure/README.md

 I publish my charts as a helm repo here: [Helm Repo](https://gandazgul.github.io/k8s-infrastructure/helmrepo/).

+## What is YASR?
+I see it mentioned everywhere

+YASR is an in-joke, it stands for Yet Another Storage Repository (https://encyclopedia.thefreedictionary.com/Yet+Another) - SR is the name of storage volumes in Xenserver which we migrated from.
+YASR is the volume we use to store all application settings.
+MAIN and BACKUP have all the app data and personal files, backed up to backup with rdiff-backup.

 ## License

 Unless specifically noted, all parts of this project are licensed under the [MIT license](https://github.com/gandazgul/k8s-infrastructure/blob/master/LICENSE.md).